99002459/CI-Project/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f0742b91af584617860d9a6ab4ce7df6)](https://app.codacy.com/manual/99002459/CI-Project?utm_source=github.com&utm_medium=referral&utm_content=99002459/CI-Project&utm_campaign=Badge_Grade_Dashboard)

-This project is a multifile program to perform multiple mathematical operations on different shapes.
+### This project is a multifile program to perform multiple mathematical operations on different shapes.
+The program takes input from the user on which shape the operations should be performed and the program performs several mathematical operations on the given dimensions of the shape.
 Available shapes are
 * Rectangle
 * Square